MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/azure/identity/ios.md

     * Microsoft Account: [Signing users in to OneDrive (iOS)]
     * Twitter: [Fabric for iOS - Getting Started]

-2. On log in completion with the client SDK, make sure Azure gets the authentication token by adding the following snippets:
+2. On log in completion with the client SDK, make sure Azure gets the authentication token by adding the following snippets (choose _Swift_ or _Objective-C_ from the **Language** selection list on the top/right):

 Azure Active Directory
 ```swift